In a Mexican resort city, Christians care for homeless ‘angels’

 By Bobby Ross Jr. | The Christian Chronicle

-COZUMEL, Mexico — Scott Eller steered a rented Nissan March through Cozumel as his wife, Andrea, talked about their “home away from home.”
+COZUMEL, Mexico — Scott Eller steered a rented Nissan March through this bustling Caribbean city as his wife, Andrea, talked about their “home away from home.”

-Driving away from the cruise ships and sandy beaches that draw thousands of tourists to this Caribbean city, Eller paid close attention to the motorcycles and bikes that dart across the island’s busy intersections.
+Driving away from the cruise ships and sandy beaches that draw thousands to Cozumel, Scott paid close attention as motorcycles and bikes weaved in and out of traffic.

-“Now, is that telling me that road is blocked?” he asked as he encountered an orange-and-white striped sign.
+“Now, is that telling me that road is blocked?” he asked as he approached an orange-and-white striped barrier.

-Road closures are common during Cozumel’s Carnival events — revelry that precedes the Roman Catholic observance of Lent.
+Street closures are common during the island’s Carnival events — revelry that precedes the Roman Catholic observance of Lent.

 The Oklahoma couple’s recent visit to Mexico’s coastal state of Quintana Roo coincided with raucous parades punctuated by loud music, fireworks and honking horns.